Costs

 Merchandise Stolen

 Stolen merchandise is a financial loss for any retailer.
 Every pushout shoplifter’s goal is to steal merchandise and not get caught.
-What is stolen vary from case to case and store to store.
-Gatekeeper Systems found in 2019 that the average pushout theft cost retailers $1,160.
-In addition, in 2022 the top pushed-out items included electronics, groceries, alcohol, clothing, and baby supplies.
+What is stolen varies from case to case and store to store.
+Gatekeeper Systems found in 2023 that the average pushout theft cost retailers $1,290.
+In addition, in 2023, the top pushed-out items included groceries, electronics, tools, cleaning supplies, and home appliances.